yast/yast.github.io/doc/bug-tracking.md

 * If it's bigger and deadly urgent, the developer will submit the bug to the product backlog as a _fast-track_ item and, hopefully, it will be handled (and fixed) during the current sprint.
 * If the bug is bigger but not that urgent, the developer will add the bug to the product backlog so it could be fixed in upcoming sprints.
+At this point, the bug should be assigned to *TBD-mailing-list* until a some developer starts working on it.

 Finally, there are some bugs that won't be fixed by YaST team (not so important ones).
 Those bugs are assigned to *TBD-mailing-list* so any community member